abhi3700/My_Learning_DeFi/protocols/uniswap/README.md

   - **peripheral contracts**: are used to make it more convenient for users to interact with the core contract in a user-friendly way.
 - The price of token w.r.t another token is calculated on-chain within the smart contract ([example](https://github.com/abhi3700/evm_contracts_defiavgprice)), not off-chain.

+## FAQs

+#### Q. Why the LP tokens' name is hardcoded?

+#### A.

+**Uniswap** has decided to set the **same** name for all LP token contracts (i.e. pair contracts).

+This approach puts more emphasis on the **actual pair token addresses**, rather than **names**.

+If the pair creator is allowed to give a custom name for the LP token for a pair, a dishonest creator could create a custom token named USDT into a pair (USDT-ETH), and lure users who won't check the token address into selling their ETH for an otherwise worthless token (instead of the "real" USDT).

 ## References

 ### Blogs